berryma4/metadata-forms-gui-archive/docs/documentation/actions_roadmap.md

     ```

+    * Ability to specify file to include in one Yaml to allow re-use of meta data.

+    * Ability to use YAML anchors @ extensions  to create template fields and only supply what was missing.
+Includes adding a tutorial.

+  * **Support localized labels:** with a flag in the form to specify the URI of a Label generation service where we pass the form.id and widget.id , localization parameter and it passes back the localized label.
+Optional pass the actual label text, form id and localization and do the lookup.
+Must take the set of these to provide lower network latency.
+Provide a sample service that just returns the same labels passed or an empty set.
+An empty set of return labels means there is no override.

-  * Implement basic support so labels can all be treated as lookup values.
+    Implement basic support so labels can all be treated as lookup values.
 This may be done as a post  processing step after the YML Parse..
 In effect anyplace a label was specified it can be replaced with a value looked up.
 As shown below we use interpolation values {brand}/{local} to compute the URI where the value will be retrieved.
 The lookup is done by Id so the merge is a little smart since when the line in the localization file "basic_addr1: Adresse 1" it has to look through all the widgets and forms an any other item where we may specify a and look for obj.label and replace what is there with "address 1" if the ID matches what is specified.
 Please update programmer guide accordingly.
 When the form attribute "labels: " is defined the system will automatically attempt to perform localization when the form data is first fetched using the function:  function display_form(targetDiv, formSpecUri, dataObjId, gContext)   This means the lookup values for interpolation must be set before the form is loaded.

     ```
     -------------------------